Business Income in a Divorce

 Family Courts Require a Profit and Loss Statement

-What do family law judges expect to see as a layout of a spouse’s business income?
-Chapter 61 actually requires a self-employed spouse to file a profit and loss statement (also known as an income statement), in addition to a financial affidavit.
+What do family law judges expect to see as a presentation of a spouse’s business income?
+Chapter 61 of the Florida Statues actually requires a self-employed spouse to file a profit and loss statement (also known as an income statement), in addition to a financial affidavit.
 This “P & L” statement usually can either cover the last calendar year, or the first several months of the current year.
 Courts will also rely on a professionally prepared income tax return to measure a party’s business income.

 Business Income Affects Alimony and Child Support Payments

-Many of my divorce clients are leaving marriages involving a “family business.”
+Many of my divorce clients are leaving marriages involved in a family business.
 Often, they were personally involved in helping their spouse run the business.
 Other times, one divorce client pursued a separate career, while the other spouse operated the business.
-In either case, in the divorce, the income derived from the business needs to be established with precision because it affects the amount of any child support or alimony payments.
+In either case, the income derived from the business needs to be established with precision because it affects the amount of any child support or alimony payments.

 How AAA Family Law Can Be Of Service

-If you are a business owner involved in a divorce, I encourage you to call AAA Family Law at (407) 260-6001 and schedule initiial consultation at our Altamonte Springs office.
+If you are a business owner involved in a divorce, I encourage you to call AAA Family Law at (407) 260-6001 and schedule initial consultation at our Altamonte Springs office or by phone.

 At the consultation I will: (1) listen to the family law issues that you are experiencing, (2) propose to you a plan of legal action to meet your objectives and (3) quote you a fixed attorney retainer fee before you sign a contract or make any payment, not an hourly rate whose total is not predictable.

 These are the ranges of attorney retainer fees at AAA Family Law.
-The actual fee depends on the complexity of the case.
-For more information on retainer fees see Retainer Fees.
+The actual fee depends on the estimated amount of time that the work will take.
+For more information on retainer fees see Family Lawyer Retainer Fees.

 Contested Divorce Up To Mediation: $2,000 to $3,000.
 (An additional retainer amount is set before a trial if there is a trial.)